How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Figure Out Who Is Legit On Alibaba

 Always remember that the best supplier directly buys from the factory, not a reseller.
-When a potential supplier sends you a picture of a product, zoom in and see if you can find a logo or factory name.
+When a potential supplier sends you a product picture, zoom in and see if you can find a logo or factory name.
 If you see a name, find that factory and contact them directly.
 If possible, avoid trading companies, resellers, and buying offices and attempt to do business directly with the factory.

 • Look for a Gold Supplier offering Trade Assurance on Alibaba - If they have both of these labels, it means Alibaba has vetted the company and determined its legitimacy.
 With Trade Assurance, Alibaba can act as an escrow service for your transaction.